Moo-Ack-Productions/MCprep/docs/asset_standards.md

    - Do this test in BOTH blender 2.80 and the latest stable release (e.g. 3.6 as on August 2023).
    - Make sure the rig still looks correct when posed or animated from all sides.
 - The blend file must be last saved in blender 2.80 OR have version partitioning across all versions of blender 2.80+
+  - NOT SAVING IN 2.80 WILL LIKELY BE THE MOST COMMON REASON A RIG WILL BE REJECTED / REQUESTED FOR UPDATES.
   - This is important as we support 2.80+, so all rigs need to adhere to that
   - You can check the last version saved by opening the given blend file, going to the Script tab, and then typing this command into the Interactive Python Console: `bpy.data.version`, it should print out something like the screenshot below
   - Not sure what rig partitioning means?
 Take this as an example, and hopefully it clarifies: